levan5858/JD0146009821SA/SPACESHIP-DNS-CONFLICT-FIX.md

    - Support ticket

 3. **Ask them to:**
-   - Remove default DNS records
+   - Remove hidden default DNS records
    - Disable default record group
    - Allow you to manage DNS manually
+   - Tell them: "I'm trying to add GitHub Pages A records but getting a conflict with hidden default records"

 ---